Mega Man 10: Gameplay

+DLC character Bass shoots diagonally at a Darspider in Blade Man's stage.

 Mega Man 10 is a side-scrolling platform game following the gameplay formula established by prior Mega Man games.
 The player is initially tasked with completing an octet of levels, which can be completed in any order.
 Each of these 2D side-scrolling stages contains obstacles and traps to overcome and enemies to shoot.
 Various power-ups such as health and weapon ammunition can also be found or picked up from defeated enemies.
 The end of the stage presents a boss battle with a Robot Master.
 Victory over the boss will earn the player its special weapon, which can be used throughout the remainder of the game.
 An in-game shop allows the player to use screws picked up in the stages to buy extra lives, energy tanks for refilling health and weapon power, and other useful items.

 At the start of Mega Man 10, the player is able to choose and play through the game as either Mega Man or Proto Man.
 Though the two characters play similarly, there are some fundamental differences.
 For example, unlike Mega Man, Proto Man is able to charge up his arm cannon for more powerful attacks, slide along the ground, and block small enemy shots with his shield.
 However, Proto Man takes twice the damage that Mega Man does, is knocked back twice as far when hit, and can only have two shots onscreen at a time versus Mega Man's three.
 Both characters have optional support abilities.
 Mega Man can call on his dog Rush to reach high platforms or traverse long distances in the air.
 Proto Man has the same capabilities in two generic support items.